Spine and Orthopedic Center of New Mexico

 Neck pain is a widespread complaint, affecting one in 10 adults.
 If you’re experiencing neck pain, Spine and Orthopedic Center of New Mexico in Roswell, New Mexico, offers both noninvasive and surgical neck pain treatments to quickly set you on the road to recovery and restore your quality of life.
-The center’s founder, Omar N. Osmani, MD, is a board-certified orthopedic surgeon with dual subspecialty fellowship training.
-Get expert care for neck pain today by calling the office.
+At the practice, Omar N. Osmani, MD, and David Ball, DPM, provide expert care for neck pain.
+Call the office today.

 Neck pain is discomfort in or around your cervical spine, which includes the seven vertebrae and muscles that help support your skull.
 Neck pain can present in many different ways, such as: